Mold Inspection & Mold Testing Services from Mexico to Malibu, the Pacific to Palm Springs

 Note the following three images.
 The first picture shows a remediation job that failed a clearance test for three reasons.

-1. There is still visible mold growth on the construction material in several areas, thus failing the visual inspection.
+1. There is still visible mold growth on the construction material in several areas, which causes it to fail the visual inspection.

-2. The mold still present on the construction materials is still releasing mold spores into the air, adding to the natural equilibrium of indoor/outdoor airborne mold spore levels, thus failing the air test.
+2. The mold still present on the construction materials is releasing mold spores into the air, disrupting the natural balance of indoor and outdoor airborne mold spore levels, and causing the air test to fail.

-3. The dark blue spot detected with the infrared camera is excessive moisture, thus failing another yet another critical aspect of a clearance test, construction materials are not thoroughly dried.
+3. The dark blue spot detected with the infrared camera indicates excessive moisture, thus failing another critical aspect of a clearance test: the construction materials are not thoroughly dried

-Looking at this last image you might never imagine that the spotless framing material you see was previously covered with mold from the floor up to 3 and 5 feet high.
-This is a classic example of professional mold remediation work at its finest.
+Looking at this last image, you might never guess that the spotless framing material you see was previously covered with mold from the floor up to 3 and 5 feet high.
+This is a classic example of professional mold remediation work at its best.

 For more information on post remediation verification services or to schedule an inspection,